 Among the output files of the program can be a STL file of the horn surface (Output.STL=1).
-Although useful in many situations, like a quick visual inspection in a favourite STL viewer, there is a better way to transfer the data for a subsequent CAD processing - coordinate files.
-This way the shape can be imported as a smooth surface suitable for a subsequent high-quality CAD modeling.
+Although useful in many situations, like e.g. a quick visual inspection in a favourite STL viewer, there is a better way to transfer the data for a subsequent CAD processing.
+The geometry should be imported as a smooth surface suitable for a subsequent high-quality 3D modeling.

-Customized import scripts for Autodesk Fusion 360 has been prepared and are delivered in the Ath package.
+Customized import scripts for Autodesk Fusion 360 are delivered in the Ath package.